geohaze24/shalpa/README.md

 Of course, you can also edit the model according to your needs.
 You can use it in any of your projects.

-The starting model of the tool is “ShaLPA1 - Source Area Features.model3” which requires:
+Demo Data - The starting model of the tool is “ShaLPA1 - Source Area Features.model3” which requires:

 - DTM of the area (see ShaLPA - Demo Data section above);
 - the Soil Thickness Map ("ShaLPA_Demo_Data_SoilThicknessMap.tif");